From practice to power: learn how to build power in YOUR community!

 YES!
 Fellows will be paid $15/hr for 10 hours a week over 12 weeks

 What is the time commitment?

-- The Community Organizing Fellowship runs from August 29th through November 18th, 2022.
+- The Community Organizing Fellowship runs from for 12 weeks.
 Fellows must be able to participate in all 12 weeks of the program and are expected to commit to 10 hours per week, including some weekend and evening commitments.